billykuiper/billykuiper/README.md

 Beyond my professional persuits I develop open-source software to manage my retro video game collection.
 I believe we should archive the data we own so we can enjoy our data in the future.
 I aim to thrive and learn in a fast paced tech industry where I also can teach the skills needed to innovate.

 ## 🧑‍🏫 How I became a teacher
 While I was studing to become a software developer, I quickly came to the realization that just building features for clients wasn't as exciting as teaching my fellow peers.
 After finishing the highest level of vocational education I had a new goal.
 I wanted to become an IT teacher after my graduation at university of applied sciences.
-And the best is that I did achieve my goal while learning about the latest technologies along the way!
+And the best part is that I did just that!
+I did achieve my goal while learning about the latest technologies, connecting with communities and sharing knowledge.

 ## Tech stack
 ![Bash](https://img.shields.io/badge/Bash-4EAA25?logo=gnubash&style=for-the-badge&logoColor=fff)